UPPMAX/UPPMAX-documentation/docs/getting_started/supr_register.md

 ![Find institution](./img/find_inst.PNG)

 - Click on the University and then choose if you want to login via this SWAMID once
-- or if your browser should remember your choice and use everytime you visit SUPR
+- or if your browser should remember your choice and use every time you visit SUPR
 - Here again as an example is Uppsala University:

 ![SUPR login](./img/supr_login.PNG)